winglang/wing/README.md

 When these operators are used on immutable data, values are checked for equality as well as types.
 When these operators are used on mutable data, types and refs are checked for equality.
-Concept of "refs" is loosely defined as "any object" that's instantiated with `new` currently and then gets reassigned to other names until a mutable method is called on it, which then turns into a whole new "ref".
+Concept of "refs" is loosely defined as "any object" that's instantiated through a class currently and then gets reassigned to other names until a mutable method is called on it, which then turns into a new "ref".

-This behavior is the same as JavaScript with the addition of structural equality for immutable data.
+This behavior is the same as JavaScript with the addition of structural equality for immutable data (on top of nominal typing).

 [`▲ top`][top]